silentfuzzle/WikiNatural/README.md

 ## Known Issues

-* Panels and animations appear to be unresponsive on some Wikipedia pages.
 * Users can't set the starting page.
 * The map doesn't have arrows from one location to the next.